 Overnight.
 Somerset 251.
 Worcestershire 14 for 0.
 Worcestershire trail by 237 runs.

 Second day.
-7th September – Irresistable
+7th September – Irresistible

 The first hour looked like it might put Somerset’s first innings total into a worrying perspective, at least from a Somerset point of view.
 Somerset resumed with Davey and Overton beneath an autumnal sky.
-The distant, narrow bands of cloud which lined the horizon beyond the Basil D’Oliveira Stand were marble smooth, and white with a tinge of grey.
-Across the sky, between them, were the narrowest strips of blue.
+The distant, narrow bands of cloud which lined the horizon beyond the Basil D’Oliveira Stand were marble smooth and white with a tinge of grey.
+Across the sky, between the bands, were the narrowest strips of blue.
 It set a relaxed mood which the Worcestershire batting seemed to pick up as it faced Somerset bowling unable to derive much by way of help from the pitch or the overhead conditions.

 On the resumption, Libby drove Davey through midwicket and turned him behind square, both for four.
 In response Davey delivered a huge lbw appeal which was declined.
-Off the first ball of Overton’s next over, Mitchell squeezed a yorker to wide third man for two and Overton called for more construction work on the footmarks.
+Off the first ball of Overton’s next over, Mitchell squeezed a yorker to wide third man for two and Overton called for more construction work on the footholds.
 To this watching Somerset supporter, the appeal and the yorker felt like those occasional rays of hope you see on a day when the ball does nothing and the opposition batsmen build towards a score from where they and their bowlers can dominate the match.
-It was an uneasy, deadening feeling, especially in a match on which so much depends.
+It was an uneasy, deadening feeling, especially in a match on which so much depended.

-Then, with Worcestershire less than 200 runs behind and settling to their task, Gregory struck.
+With Worcestershire less than 200 behind and settling to their task, Gregory struck.
 The ball cut in and struck Mitchell on the pad.
 Gregory raised his arms in supplication to the heavens, swivelled, sank to one knee from where he appealed to the only authority which could answer his pleas.
 The umpire raised his finger, the prayers of Somerset supporters with eyes glued to screens from Bathealton to Bath and beyond were answered and your correspondent cheered to the echo, although as much in relief as joy.